mrm10k/bash-scripts/ENG/README.md

 - If you attempt to move a directory, the script will block the operation and display an error.
 - If you try to recover a non-existent file, an appropriate error message is shown.

 ---

+# dupe.sh.

+## Features
+**Auto-install the requirements and check the duped files in a directory checking and comparing the file hashes**

+---
+## Setup
+Ensure the script is executable by running:
+`sudo chmod +x dupe.sh`

+---
+## Example commands
+`dupe.sh .`
+`./dupe.sh /home/`
+`dupe.sh /`

+---
+## Error handling
+- If no directory are provided will show the syntax help and exit the script.
+- If the directory provided doesn't exists will exit the script and display an error.
+- If the option provided aren't "y" or "n" will return to the start of the loop and ask for one option.
+---